AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getCompiler()

-   get the compiler used to build the ExecutableModel.
+   Return the compiler used to build the ExecutableModel.